semidark/kicli/docs/configuration.md

 ## Configuration Schema & Options

-Here’s the structure of `config.yaml` (with all fields and comments):
+Here's the structure of `config.yaml` (with all fields and comments):

 ```yaml
 # ~/.config/kicli/config.yaml